Digital Marketing Insights

 By adopting a cross-channel mindset, however, you can leverage SMS (an intuitive, simple, and mature technology) to capture email addresses from on-the-go prospects with just one action: a text message.

-This strategy is in line with the new cross-channel mantras being chanted through the digital marketing world currently, and yet is a relatively old and proven technique.
+This strategy is in line with the new cross-channel marketing mantras being chanted through the digital marketing world currently, and yet is a relatively old and proven technique.
 Your consumers know and use it several times a day.

 (Note: I know there is severe resistance on the part of many consumers to marketing by SMS.
 That's not what I'm proposing here.)